Amlyze/amltrix-data/markdown/actors.md

 An individual or group engaged in illegal activities that generate unlawful proceeds from a wide range of predicate offenses, such as fraud, corruption, cybercrime, or smuggling.

 ### Related Techniques
+- [Hawala](https://framework.amltrix.com/techniques/T0013.004) — Criminal actors deposit illicit proceeds into hawala systems, often pairing transactions with fraudulent or manipulated trade documents to obscure the true source of funds.
+Their use of informal channels bypasses official banking records and AML alerts, hindering financial institutions' ability to identify suspicious activities.
 - [Structuring](https://framework.amltrix.com/techniques/T0016) — Illicit operators engage in structuring by:

 - Splitting large sums of illicit proceeds into multiple sub-threshold deposits or transfers under different accounts or identities.
 - Circulating these smaller transactions through financial institutions, remitters, or digital channels to evade reporting triggers.

 By maintaining each deposit below detection thresholds, they circumvent standard alerts and frustrate banks' or money service businesses' ability to recognize the aggregated illicit amounts.
+- [Remittance Splitting](https://framework.amltrix.com/techniques/T0016.003) — Illicit operators initiate and manage the splitting of remittance transfers by:

+- Using multiple sender identities and fragmented amounts to stay below reporting thresholds.
+- Employing loosely supervised or unregistered channels to further conceal the source of illicit funds.

+Their activities hamper financial institutions’ ability to detect suspicious patterns, as transactions appear to be legitimate low-value remittances.
+- [High-Cash Flow Real Estate](https://framework.amltrix.com/techniques/T0010.002) — Illicit operators acquire or manage high-cash-flow real estate to integrate illicit funds by:

+- Channeling illegal proceeds through property revenues such as rent or room charges.
+- Structuring deposit patterns to mimic normal operating income, reducing the likelihood of detection by financial institutions.
 - [Safe Deposit Boxes](https://framework.amltrix.com/techniques/T0043) — Illicit operators exploit safe deposit boxes by:

 - Placing physical cash, precious metals, or other illicit assets into boxes to hide funds from transactional records.